licensezero/cli/LANGUAGES.md

 ## <a id="rust">Rust</a>

-_Rudimentary Support_

-- Finds dependencies by recursing the working directory.
+- Finds dependencies by calling `cargo metadata`.
-- Does _not_ read name or version.
-- Does _not_ identify packages as Rust packages.
+- Reads name, and version from `Cargo.toml`.
+- Reads License Zero metadata from `Cargo.toml`.